pagekit/docs/extensions.md

 # Extensions

-You have started using Pagekit and want to add to its functionality - great!
+<p class="uk-article-lead">You have started using Pagekit and want to add to its functionality - great!</p>

 Some of Pagekit's default functionality has been implemented using extensions (Pages, the Installer and even the Admin interface).
 Also, search for the *Hello Extension* in the marketplace as it is a collection of examples and best-practices for extension development.
 Just browse the `/extensions` directory for a bit.